Helping you grow closer to God

 You know what God will say to those people, even though it will break His heart?
 He’ll say, “Thy will be done.
 Thy will be done.”

 Well, how do you receive the rescue?
-Let me tell you the good news.
+For me, I was eighteen and I didn’t know if God existed.
+But let me tell you the good news.
 That’s what the word “gospel” means.
 It means, “good news.”

 There are four facts of the gospel.
 I want to summarize them and as I do can I ask you, if you’re a follower of Jesus Christ would you listen to this with fresh ears and say to yourself, “Do I really believe it?
 Do I really believe God loves me this much?
 And if He loves me this much why in the world wouldn’t I trust Him for other stuff?”
 Okay?